-We're not sure how people in other countries honour their service people and the sacrifices they make as members of our armed forces, but here in Australia we do it by betting on the flipping of two coins, drinking beers and eating something barbecued – all of this preferably happening after attending a memorial service earlier that day.
-We also celebrate with biscuits.
-That's just how we do it, so to get involved we've rounded up the best spots for a rowdy game of two-up on ANZAC Day.
+We're not sure how people in other countries honour their service people and the sacrifices they make as members of our armed forces, but here in Australia we do it by betting on the flipping of two coins, drinking beers and eating something barbecued – all of this preferably happening after attending a dawn service or a march earlier that day.

 This year Sydney's major dawn service at the Cenotaph in Martin Place is booked out, but you can join the waiting list here.
 The ANZAC Day march through the Sydney CBD is back on from 9am and it's open to marchers and spectators, but if you're staying home, you can watch the live broadcast on the ABC.
 Find out more here.
 Want other options for dawn services and marches from local RSLs?
 From them here.